Skip to content

 ---

-When training a machine learning model, several hyperparameters play a crucial role in determining the model’s performance and convergence. **Epochs** are a fundamental concept in machine learning, particularly in the training of a model.
+When training a machine learning model, several hyperparameters play an important role in determining the model’s performance and convergence. **Epochs** are an essential concept in machine learning, particularly in the training of a model.

-An epoch refers to one complete pass through the entire training dataset.
+An epoch is one complete pass of the entire training dataset.
 During an epoch, the model processes every sample in the training data once and updates its parameters through backpropagation and gradient descent.

 ## Importance of Epochs in Training